jdmantillaq/backtrajectory-calculator/README.md

     3. Specify the directory path to save the downloaded data in directory.
     4. Set the time range for which data needs to be downloaded in time_range.
     5. Define the geographic limits for downloading the information by setting lat_min, lat_max, lon_min, and lon_max.
+    6. Set the time step (`delta_t`) for downloading the information.
-    6. Run the `1.Download_ERA5.py` script to download the ERA5 data for the specified region, pressure levels, and date range.
+    7. Run the `1.Download_ERA5.py` script to download the ERA5 data for the specified region, pressure levels, and date range.
 The data will be saved in the specified directory with one folder per year.

     After running the 1.Download_ERA5.py script, you will have the necessary ERA5 data saved in the specified folder (e.g., `ERA5_data/`).
 You can then proceed to run the `2.Compute_BT.py` script to calculate the backtrajectories using the downloaded ERA5 data.

 2. **Compute Backtrajectories**